 10. Once you select how you would like the date to display, you can select the format in which it displays, such as Month Day, Year or Day Month, Year.

-11. Select the Configure Gradebooks separately for each section check box, so you can continue to input grades for each section separately, as opposed to entering grades in a combined gradebook for multiple sections.
+11. Select the Configure Gradebooks separately for each section check box to create categories for each section separately, as opposed to creating categories in a combined gradebook for multiple sections.

 The preferences Configure Gradebooks separately for each section, Combine sections in the same period for taking attendance, and Combine sections for gradebook are school year specific.
 When you change a Gradebook Configuration setting, the setting will only be changed for that school year and not all years.